-The unmonumental project dates from the day I visited the Unmonumental exhibition at New York's New Museum (2008), which explored fragmented forms, torn pictures... crumbling symbols and broken icons.
-Later that day, I shot a photograph of a junk-filled shopping cart in the Meat Packing District as a parody, and posted the image online.
-Soon I was shooting and posting pics of such objects and detritus on a daily basis.
-I began to think about Robert Smithson's essay "Monuments of Passaic"* and George Brassaï's "Involuntary Sculptures".** Before long, my one-off snarky commentary had become a personal exploration of photography-as-socially-networked-sculpture.
+The unmonumental project began in the Spring of 2008, the day I visited the Unmonumental exhibition at New York's New Museum.
+The exhibition set out to explore fragmented forms, torn pictures... crumbling symbols and broken icons.
+Later, I shot a photograph of a junk-filled shopping cart in the Meat Packing District and posted the image on twitter with the hashtag #unmonumental as a joke.
+Soon, I began shooting and posting photographs of discarded objects and detritus daily.
+I re-read Robert Smithson's essay "Monuments of Passaic"1 and re-visited George Brassaï's "Involuntary Sculptures".2 What began as snarky commentary turned into a personal exploration of found objects and street photography.

-Five years and 800 photographs later, unmonumental has grown into a project of monumental proportions, distributed over online platforms that serve as vehicles for real-time communiqués as well as archival receptacles.
-Inadvertently referencing Modernist, Minimalist and Postmodernist tropes across several mediums, the found objects of unmonumental reflect the ever-shifting formal concerns of art and the rich feedback loop between artist and city
+Years later, unmonumental continues.
+It has grown into a project of monumental proportions.
+The images are distributed over online platforms that serve as vehicles for real-time communiqués as well as archival receptacles.
+Inadvertently referencing Modernist, Minimalist and Postmodernist tropes, the found objects of unmonumental reflect the ever-shifting formal concerns of art and the rich feedback loop between artist and city

 Joy Garnett is an artist who lives in Brooklyn, NY.